Proffesional Gas Line Repair in Houston

 According to the current state of Texas plumbing licensing laws, only a licensed plumber can perform gas line repair.
 We get a lot of calls in our office from confused customers who were referred to a plumbing company by their natural gas provider.
 People don’t necessarily associate plumbers with gas line installation and repair, but that’s one of their many specialties.

 REASONS TO CALL NICK’S PLUMBING FOR YOUR GAS LINE REPAIR

-- Nick’s Plumbing and Sewer Services operates fifteen fully stocked trucks and employs only experienced, licensed and background-checked plumbing technicians.
+- Nick’s Plumbing Service operates fifteen fully stocked trucks and employs only experienced, licensed and background-checked plumbing technicians.

-- Nick’s Plumbing and Sewer Services offers free estimates as well as free second opinions for all your gas line repair and gas line installation needs.
+- Nick’s Plumbing Service offers cost evaluations as well as second opinions for all your gas line repair and gas line installation needs.

-- Nick’s Plumbing and Sewer Services has been performing all types of gas line repair, gas line installation and gas line maintenance since 1979.
+- Nick’s Plumbing Service has been performing all types of gas line repair, gas line installation and gas line maintenance since 1979.

-- You’re going to need a professional plumbing company to do your gas line repair, trust Nick’s Plumbing and Sewer Services to get your gas line installation done right the first time.
+- You’re going to need a professional plumbing company to do your gas line repair, trust Nick’s Plumbing Service to get your gas line installation done right the first time.

-- Nick’s Plumbing and Sewer Services has a reputation backed by over 700 five-star reviews on Google and over one-hundred and fifty-thousand satisfied customers.
+- Nick’s Plumbing Service has a reputation backed by over 700 five-star reviews on Google and over one-hundred and fifty-thousand satisfied customers.